 Despite its bargain price, Presto makes a full range of accessories for the Dehydro, including nonstick mesh screens and silicone liners that keep small herbs like rosemary from falling through the trays.

-Our only disappointment is that it features neither a timer nor an adjustable temperature control.
+Our only real disappointment is that it features neither a timer nor an adjustable temperature control.
 Plug it in, and it heats consistently at 165 degrees — a temperature too harsh for herbs.

 Still, some users report adequate results with kitchen favorites from parsley to basil.
 Presto’s Dehydro electric food dehydrator is proof that good things can come in inexpensive packages.